-The total number of parameters in the 18-layer deep neural network is 34,578, relatively small compared to the size of each input: $60 \cdot 128 \cdot 64 = 491,520$.
-The length of the training set is 1,116 time steps.
-For a fixed set of hyperparameters, training each model takes 1-3 hours (depending upon the number of training epochs) on a single NVIDIA 980 ti GPU.
-The computational cost is effectively all in the training; predictions take a matter of seconds, even on CPU architectures.
-For comparison, a 5-year simulation in an ESM can take roughly one day even on hundreds of CPUs.
+The total number of parameters in the 18-layer deep neural network is $34\,578$, relatively small compared to the size of each input: $60\cdot128\cdot64=491\,520$.
+The length of the training set is 1116 time steps.
+For a fixed set of hyperparameters, training each model takes 1-3 h (depending upon the number of training epochs) on a single NVIDIA 980 Ti GPU (graphics processing unit).
+The computational cost is effectively all in the training; predictions take a matter of seconds, even on CPU (central processing unit) architectures.
+For comparison, a 5-year simulation in an ESM can take roughly 1 d even on hundreds of CPUs.

 We chose to initialize our network parameters by drawing from a Gaussian distribution as suggested in He et al. (2015).
-We use stochastic gradient descent to optimize our loss function $L(\theta)$, which is defined as the mean squared area-weighted difference, calculated as where x iterates over the Z distinct spatial positions, B(x) is the ground truth outcome, $B(x;\theta)$ is the CNN reconstruction (CNN with parameters θ), and A(x) is the cosine of latitude (for area-weighting).
+We use stochastic gradient descent to optimize our loss function $L(\theta)$, which is defined as the mean squared area-weighted difference, calculated as where x iterates over the Z distinct spatial positions, B(x) is the ground truth outcome, $\hat{B}(x;\theta)$ is the CNN reconstruction (CNN with parameters θ), and A(x) is the cosine of latitude (for area weighting).

-$$L(\theta) = \frac{1}{Z} \sum{x} \left[\left(B(x) - \hat{B}(x;\theta) \right) \cdot A(x) \right]^2 \tag{1}$$
+$$L(\theta) = \frac{1}{Z} \sum{x} \left[\left(B(x) - \hat{B}(x; \theta) \right) \cdot A(x) \right]^{2}, \tag{1}$$ plain network to understand how depth affects the performance and trainability of our models.
+Finally, we train the 18-layer residual network without scheduled sampling (described below) to determine if this training approach actually improves forecasting ability.

-Our plain CNN baselines follow a similar structure as the 18-layer residual network, but all shortcut connections are removed (see Figure 1).
+Our plain CNN baselines follow a similar structure as the 18-layer residual network, but all shortcut connections are removed (see Fig. 1).
 By evaluating the performance of the 18-layer plain network, we investigate the benefits of using shortcut connections.
-We also experiment with a 5-layer plain network to understand how depth affects the performance and trainability of our models.
-Finally, we train the 18-layer residual network without scheduled sampling (described below) to determine if this training approach actually improves forecasting ability.
+We also experiment with a 5-layer